-The Remuneration Committee was held on 30 March 2023 to review the policy and structure for all remuneration of Directors and senior management, assess the performance of executive Directors and review the remuneration packages for individual executive Directors and senior management of the Company, as well as the remunerations of independent non-executive Directors and made recommendations to the Board.
+The Remuneration Committee was held on 25 March 2024 to review the policy and structure for all remuneration of Directors and senior management, assess the performance of executive Directors and review the remuneration packages for individual executive Directors and senior management of the Company, as well as the remunerations of independent non-executive Directors in accordance with the remuneration policy of the Company and made recommendations to the Board.

-The remuneration of senior management by band for the year ended 31 December 2023 are set out in note 13(c) to the consolidated financial statements.
+The remuneration of senior management by band for the year ended 31 December 2024 are set out in note 13(c) to the consolidated financial statements.